This guide provides some basic information on how deep cycle batteries work, some of the associated terminology and different chemistry types.

 Up until recently there were two ways batteries were generally rated: volts and amps.

-Amp hours (Ah) are the rated capacity available in chemical energy inside a battery that is converted into electrical energy.
+Amp hours (Ah) are the rating capacity available in chemical energy inside a battery that is converted into electrical energy.
 It also refers to the amount of energy that the battery can store, or conversely, it can be seen as the discharge rate, which measures the time it takes to discharge a battery before it needs recharging.

 You can learn about battery voltages and state of charge here.